-I had a revelation about 7 months ago.
-This revelation changed my entire life.
+I had a revelation back in January of 2017; this revelation changed my entire life.

 I truly say that I always thought I had a fairly good picture of who I was.
 I thought.
 Sure, I went through my teenage identity crisis and hit another little spell in my early 20’s finding out who “me” really was.
 But this was different…